TrabalhosPUCPR/Python-TicTacToe/README.md

 Original in rust can be found here: https://github.com/TrabalhosPUCPR/Rust-TicTacToe

-This version is still WIP
+An jupyter notebook version is available